 Breeding success is quite low: average productivity was 0.66 young fledged per nest in 2005, and much lower in 2007, and this is compounded by a very low rate of juveniles and adults returning to the breeding grounds.
 Until recently the species has had an ageing and rapidly declining population with little recruitment (D. Pain in litt.
 2016).
 For example, data collected on birds at one breeding area from 2003 to 2009 suggest that recruitment into the adult breeding population was effectively zero in all years apart from 2005 and 2007 (Zöckler et al. 2010a).
 In 2013 for the first time there was no decline detected at the core breeding area of Meinypylgino, where the population was stable at c.10 pairs (Zöckler 2013).
 And in June 2014, an expedition to Russkaya Koshka recorded an increase in the number of breeding territories from a low of 1-2 pairs to five (Nitschke et al. 2015) but numbers are still not near levels known from the early 2000s (Tomkovich et al. 2002, C. Zöckler in litt.
 2016).
 In July 2016 an expedition in Kamchatka located a previously unknown breeding area for the species (Heritage Expeditions 2016).

 Throughout its migratory and wintering ranges, tidal flats are being reclaimed for coastal development (industry, leisure, infrastructure, aquaculture and agriculture) and are becoming increasingly polluted.
 The important staging area at Saemangeum and Geum estuary, South Korea, including the Mangyeung and Tongjin estuaries, has already been reclaimed, and remaining wetlands are under serious threat of reclamation in the near future (Zöckler et al. 2008).
 The Tiaozini Sandbanks, in Dongtai Province are under imminent threat of reclamation although the project is currently on hold (J. Li in litt. to C. Zöckler in litt.
 2016).
-The Rudong mudflats, China have been negatively affected by an introduced grass (Spartina alterniflora [Menxiu et al. 2012]) and are ear-marked for reclamation in the near future (P. Morris in litt.
-2010, Zöckler 2015) as well as being the site for development of the largest wind farm in Asia (C. Zöckler in litt.
+The Rudong mudflats, China have been negatively affected by an introduced grass (Spartina alterniflora [Menxiu et al. 2012]) and Spartina has also been found on Leizhou mudflat (V. Fu in litt.
+2017).
+The Rudong mudflats are also ear-marked for reclamation in the near future (P. Morris in litt.
+2010, Zöckler 2015) as well as being the site for development of the largest wind farm in Asia, which could prove to be another threat to this species (Li et al. undated, C. Zöckler in litt.
 2007, 2009, 2010).
 Plans for a large-scale reclamation project on the Tiaozini Sandbanks, (part of the Rudong mudflats) could lead to the loss of 26,680 ha of tidal flat whilst two connected projects could lead to additional losses of 40,000 ha by 2020 (Moores 2015, J. Li and T. Menxiu in litt. to C. Zöckler in litt.
 2016).
 Plans for a deep-water port at Sonadia and cross-dams along the coast of Bangladesh continue to pose threats (Bird et al. 2010, Chowdhury et al. 2011, Zöckler 2015), however this plan is currently on hold and plans to protect the area have been developed (Zöckler 2015).

 Although not specifically targeted, it is regularly caught in nets set to catch large waders for food in the key wintering areas of Bangladesh and Myanmar (C. Zöckler in litt.
 2007, 2009, 2010, Zöckler and Htin Hla 2009, Bird et al. 2010, Chowdhury 2010, Zöckler et al. 2010b), and this may be a particularly serious threat to birds wintering on Nan Thar Island and in the Gulf of Martaban, Myanmar (C. Zöckler in litt.
 2007, 2009, 2010, Zöckler et al. 2010b).
 A survey of hunting activities in five villages around Sonadia Island, Bangladesh, in September 2010, found that of the 53 hunters interviewed, eight of them claimed to have caught a total of 22 Spoon-billed Sandpipers between October 2009 and April 2010 (Chowdhury 2010).
 Hunting in the species's non-breeding range could be a crucial factor in the poor rate of recruitment into the breeding population, as immature birds do not return to the breeding areas until they are two years old and thus are more exposed to capture (Zöckler et al. 2010b).
 However recent conservation action aimed at reducing trapping on the wintering grounds appears to have been successful (Clark et al. 2014) and may have reduced this significant source of mortality (D. Pain in litt.
 2016).
-Large-scale wader trapping was observed at Fucheng, south-west Guangdong province, China, where four Spoon-billed Sandpiper were observed in December 2012 (BirdLife Asia 2013).
+Large-scale wader trapping was observed at Fucheng, south-west Guangdong province, China, where four Spoon-billed Sandpiper were observed in December 2012 (BirdLife Asia 2013), but surveys for the species in south China in January 2017 did not find any illegal mist nets (V. Fu in litt.
+2017).
 Hunting with nets has also been reported from Viet Nam (Long 2015).
 Between August and October 2014 more than a thousand dead wading birds, including two Spoon-billed Sandpipers, were found on the Tiaozini Sandbanks (Zöckler et al. 2015).
 Tests are ongoing to understand the cause of mortality, however poisoned bait was discovered in the area.

 There are no immediate threats to the breeding grounds, but nests in the vicinity of villages are sometimes destroyed by dogs (E. Syroechkovskiy in litt.
 2007).
 Poor breeding productivity in recent years has been attributed to heavy nest predation and bad weather (Syroechkovskiy et al. 2009).
 Significant habitat degradation has been observed in 5 of 30 visited breeding locations (C. Zöckler in litt.
 2007, 2009, 2010).
 Human disturbance, both by residents and researchers, may cause increased levels of nest desertion and predation by foxes and skuas (Zöckler and Bunting 2006).
 Shorebirds, including this species, are also occasionally killed by children with slingshots (Zöckler and Bunting 2006); one male was also shot by a Russian hunter near the Chinese border in 2008 (Zöckler and Syroechkovskiy 2008).
 Small but significant numbers of birds and their eggs have been collected for scientific purposes in the last 20 years, with one small colony completely wiped out due to this activity (Zöckler and Bunting 2006).
 Climate change and associated habitat shifts are expected to impact negatively on this species and others dependent on tundra habitat for breeding.
 Modelling indicates that 57% of the breeding habitat for this species could be lost by 2070 (Zöckler and Lysenko 2000).